-After you create a project and upload files for translation, it’s time to decide who will translate and proofread your content.
-This article will cover all the approaches you can try out.
-Combine them and choose the ones that work best for you.
+Once you’ve created your project and uploaded source files for localization, it’s time to decide who will translate and proofread your content.
+This article covers all the possible approaches you can mix and match to meet your personal needs and preferences.

 Invite as many translators and proofreaders to your project as needed.
-You can also give manager access to a lead translator or project manager so that they could manage the translation process for you (add translators, meet deadlines, and maintain quality).
+You can also give the language coordinator or manager access to trusted project members to manage the translation process for you (invite translators, meet deadlines, and maintain quality).

-Send email invitations or share an invitation link with the access to your localization project in Crowdin.
+Send email invitations or share invitation links with access to your localization project in Crowdin.
 You can invite:

-Crowdin Marketplace of vendors includes professional translation agencies you can hire to translate and proofread your project files.
-To check the list of all the vendors available, go to Project Settings, Vendors tab.
+Crowdin Vendors Marketplace includes professional translation agencies you can hire to translate and proofread your project files.
+See the list of all available vendors in Store > Vendors.

 Some of the transition agencies are integrated with Crowdin via API.
-These agencies have sign next to their names in the marketplace.
-When you decide to work with them, Crowdin forwards your untranslated data directly to the agency and after the translation is completed, it is uploaded back to the project.
+These agencies are marked with the icon next to their names in the marketplace.
+When you decide to work with them, Crowdin forwards your untranslated data directly to the agency, and once completed, the translations are uploaded back to the project.

-Connect these engines to run pre-translate feature and get translations done by a machine.
-A human translator can also review those translations and do post-editing.
-Otherwise, you can connect an MT of your choice and machine translations will be shown in the Editor as suggestions to assist your translators.
+Configure these engines to use manual or automated pre-translation via MT.
+A human translator can also review those translations and do post-editing if needed.
+Otherwise, you can configure an MT of your choice so the machine translations will be shown in the Editor as suggestions to assist your translators.

-If you have an active community that is ready to help with translations you can try out crowdsourcing. Сooperate with users on a volunteer basis and reward them for their efforts in a way that works for both of you.
+If you have a popular product and an active community eager to help you with translations, feel free to start crowdsourcing.
+It’s an excellent practice to cooperate with members on a volunteer basis and reward their efforts, providing them with some goods, discounts, or any other way that works for both parties.

 When working with community translators, a good workflow looks like the following: community translators translate the project, and once the translations are finished, you can order professional proofreading from a translation agency to ensure high translation quality.